braziljs/eloquente-javascript/10_modules.md

 ```

 This can be a barrier to composition—when various packages are using
-different data structures to describe similar things, it is difficult
+different data structures to describe similar things, combining them
-to combine them.
+is difficult.
 Therefore, if you want to design for composability,
-find out what ((data structure))s other people are using, and when
+find out what ((data structure))s other people are using and, when
 possible, follow their example.

 ## Summary